 I worked on this project while I was a part-time researcher at the Institute of Cytology, RAS in St. Petersburg, Russia.
 I worked at the Laboratory of Cell Biology in Culture under the direction of Dr. Natalia Mikhailova.
 The project was on molecular phylogeny and ecological adaptations of the Cerastoderma and the Littorina snails collected in the intertidal zone of North-European region.
 We have recently published our paper on the evidence of hybridization between two species of littoral snails in the intertidal sites of the Barents Sea, using RAPD nuclear marker.

 Dissertation.
-Candidate of Science: The effect of defense responses of snails on development of trematode partenitae (with a focus on the family Echinostomatidae) (Alina Avanesyan, 2002; Herzen State University, St. Petersburg, Russia)
+Candidate of Science: The effect of defense responses of snails on development of trematode partenitae (with a focus on the family Echinostomatidae) (Alina Avanesyan, 2002; Herzen State University, St. Petersburg, Russia; in Russian)

 Advisor: Dr. Gennady Ataev, Professor, Department Chair, Department of Zoology, Herzen State University, St. Petersburg, Russia